Motor Vehicle Excise Tax

 All Rhode Island residents who own and register a motor vehicle or trailer must annually pay a motor vehicle excise tax.
 The excise tax is levied by the city/town where the vehicle(s) is/are principally garaged and the revenues become part of the local community treasury.

 The motor vehicle excise tax is based on the number or days each vehicle or trailer was registered during the preceding calendar year.
-For example, tax bills issued in 2012, cover vehicle registrations from January 1, 2011 to December 31, 2011.
+For example, tax bills issued this year, cover vehicle registrations from January 1 to December 31 of the previous year.
 The motor vehicle tax is pro-rated to the actual number of days the vehicle was registered.

 The Rhode Island Vehicle Value Commission was created to annually establish presumptive values of vehicles and trailers subject to excise tax (RI General Law 44-34-11).
 The commission shall by rule adopt a methodology for determining the presumptive value of vehicles and trailers subject to the excise tax which gives consideration to the following factors: